marbl/MetagenomeScope/README.md

 If you run into any additional assembly graph filetypes you'd like us to support, please [let us know](#contact)!

-### I really want you to add a few sentences to the README talking about reverse complements, even though most users of this tool probably don't need to worry about that.
+### I really want you to add a section to the README talking about reverse complements, even though most users of this tool probably don't need to worry about that.
 But I want you to do it anyway, because you're so good at writing documentation that doesn't involve inane conversations with yourself.
 Can you do that for me?

 <details>
   <summary>Well, just because you asked so nicely, you charmer.</summary>